How to Copy, Cut, and Paste in Vim

 dd

-• To cut three (3) lines, starting from the one where the cursor is located use:
+You can also cut lines, starting from the one where the cursor is located.

-Once you have selected text in Vim, no matter whether it is using the yank or the delete command, you can paste it in the wanted location.
+Once you have selected text in Vim, whether it is using the yank or the delete command, you can paste it into the desired location.

-In Vim terminology, pasting is called putting and the function is utilized with the p command.
+In Vim, pasting is called putting, and the function is evoked with the p command.

 You can paste (or put) text by moving the cursor to the wanted position and pressing: